Dr Irna Hofman

 Academic Profile

 Irna Hofman is a rural sociologist, specialised in agrarian and social change in Central Asia.
-She has carried out extensive periods of research in Tajikistan since 2012, and previously also worked in Uzbekistan.
+She is a lecturer at Leiden University's Institute of Cultural Anthropology and Development Sociology.

 Irna actively engages in policy advice and outreach.
-She is a research associate of the Second Cold War Observatory initiative and a member of the advisory board of the TRANSECT research project at the Eberswalde University for Sustainable Development (HNEE), Germany.
-She is affiliated with a knowledge hub focussed on EU-Central Asia relations (EUCAM) in Groningen, the Netherlands and has advised various international organisations working in and on Central Asia, with a focus on rural development, water management, gender, migration and conflict, including the EU, the ADB, the IOM, and several smaller NGOs.
+She is a research associate of the Second Cold War Observatory initiative, and has advised various international organisations working in and on Central Asia, with a focus on rural development, water management, gender, migration and conflict, including the EU, the ADB, the IOM, and several smaller NGOs.

 Current Research